 in a way, forms the final product of photosynthesis.

 PGAL is a 3-carbon sugar and this is the reason photosynthesis is sometimes referred to as a C3 photosynthesis.
 Three carbon compounds like PGAL are the simplest carbohydrates that combine to form larger, more complex monosaccharides such as glucose and fructose.
 Glucose molecules in turn combine to form the storage carbohydrate starch.
-To form the 6-carbon molecule of glucose, takes six COmolecules and six turns of the Calvin cycle.
+To form the 6-carbon molecule of glucose, takes six CO2 molecules and six turns of the Calvin cycle.

 Leaves as Organs of Photosynthesis